owengretzinger/meetingnotes/README.md

    - Click "Create a new release"
    - Tag: `v1.0.1` (match the version number)
    - Title: `Meetingnotes v1.0.1`
-   - Upload the DMG from `releases/` folder
+   - Upload the DMG and zip files from `releases/` folder
-   - Write release notes describing changes
+   - Generate release notes

 4. **Update appcast:**